Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 ## Features

-#### Existing Features
+### Existing Features

+#### Header, Navbar and Footer

-Every page shares the same heaver, navbar and footer with the active tab changed to reflect the current page.
-The header and navbar are fixed to ensure visibility and easy navigation.
-There are callout buttons to the contact page in the header which disappear to save space on smaller screens.
-The navbar also collapses into hamburger menu on smaller screens.
-The navbar contains a dropdown menu to the subsections of the services page.
+Every page shares the same header, navbar and footer with the active tab changed to reflect the current page.
+Below outlines the features included in the header and navbar.

-The footer contains 3 subsectiosn with details on opening hours, contact details and location.
-Contact details and location are key pieces of information to be made accessible to the user so link to each are included throughout the website.
-There is mini map in the footer which leads to google maps link also.

-On the home page, index.html, there is a hero image with information box about current services during Covid-19 pandemic, this is important information currently so has pride of place.
-Below are three sub sections which lead to the other pages.

-The about.html page contains three subsections with the history of the practice and brief bio on the physio and personal trainer.

-The services page includes an overview of physiotreatments available and conditions treated, this is contained within a collapsable menu as to not have to much text unncessarily visible on the page.
-There is also a section on personal training and yoga/pilates with attracttive imagery with both.

-The contact page contains details of email and phone number and a contact for sending email queries.

-The location page includes an overview of directions a card with address, visible on larger devices, and a interactive google maps api with marker.

-#### Features to be Added

-Because of my limited knowledge at the moment the contact form doesn't send any information, I'd like to connect this to the business email in the future.
+- Company logo and name link back to home page;
+- Two call to action 'buttons' linking to contact and booking form (only visible on larger devices as clutter smaller devices);
+- Active page highlighted in navbar;
+- dropdown menu for subsection of services page;
+- Accent colour on hovering over nav items;
+- Collapsed hamburger navbar on smaller devices.

+Within the footer the following us included.

+- Opening hours;
+- Contact details with links to the contact page;
+- 'Find us' info with address and google map linking to the Find Us webpage.

+#### index.html

+Within the home page the following features are included (as well as the above):

+- Hero image;
+- Callout with important information related to recent reopening;
+- 'Call Us' button which tiggers a modal call out with phone number;
+- Three subsections providing brief overview of the 3 of the other pages with links to read more;

+#### about.html

+- Brief history of the clinic history with link to services page;
+- Bio of the head phyio with circular stylised image;
+- Bio of personal trainer with image;

+#### services.html

+- Overview of physio treatments offered for a range of conditions;
+- Conditions presented in a collapsable text boxes as not to overwhelm page with unneccessary text;
+- Overview of personal training and yoga services with appropriate images.

+#### contact.html

+- form to send query with required fields;
+- modal popup when submitted to with 'message sent alert;
+- form for booking app with date picker and time choices and another popup after submitting;

+#### location.html

+- directions to clinic;
+- coloured card with address (only visible on larger devices to simply UX on mobile);
+- interactive google maps api with marker on clinic location.

+### Future Features

+- 'Call us' button on home page hero image should link to actual call function on mobile devices;
+-  Forms should connect to email;
-The 'Book Appointment' callout in the header also just leads to the contact page, ideally this will connect to an online booking system in the future.
+-  Booking form is currently for show only with unconstrainted dates and random times shown this could be connected to an online booking system in the future.

 ## Technologies Used